ovotech/gitoops/README.md

 GitOops is a tool to help attackers and defenders identify lateral movement and privilege escalation paths in GitHub organizations by abusing CI/CD pipelines and GitHub access controls.

-It ingests relationships between your GitHub users, teams and repositories and environment variables in your CI/CD systems.
-It works with Bolt-compatible graph databases, allowing you to query attack paths with openCypher:
+It maps relationships between your GitHub organization and environment variables in your CI/CD systems.
+It uses any Bolt-compatible graph database, so you can query your attack paths with openCypher:

 ```
 MATCH p=(:User{login:"alice"})-[*..5]->(v:EnvironmentVariable)